kulics/koral/book-en/function-type.md

 E.g:

     sell => $(price: number, name: text)~(){};
-    // Define two functions into the parameters
+    // define two functions into the parameters

     sell(price: 1.99, name: "cola");
     // fill in the data that meets the requirements as defined